Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 9.

-HP: Because of deep frictional deformation below the ocean floors, slightly more heat comes up through them.
-This began during the flood and continues today.
-[See “Magma Production and Movement” on page 154.]
-The granite crust contains almost all earth’s radioactive material, because piezoelectric effects in the fluttering crust released powerful electrical discharges within granite and generated unstable isotopes.
+HP: During and soon after the flood, deep frictional deformation below the ocean floors produced heat that is coming up through the ocean floors today.
+[See “Magma Production and Movement” on page 161.]
+The granite crust contains almost all of Earth’s radioactivity, because piezoelectric effects in the fluttering crust released powerful electrical discharges within granite and generated Earth’s radioactivity.

 10.